 Fileless malware that loads dynamically, directly from memory, is a serious threat that can circumvent most security solutions and then launch multi-stage attacks.
 Emotet is one of the premier examples of reflective DLL, as the infamous malware botnet serves as a loader that downloads additional malware like TrickBot (an extremely damaging reconnaissance and ransomware combination which uses static injection).
 Emotet and other similar malware strains are designed to be as evasive as possible and continually evolve to avoid detection and maximize dwell time.

-Deep Instinct prevents malicious DLLs from loading from memory, not just from disk , ensuring attacks are stopped from executing on the network, shutting down this critical attack vector.
+With its fileless malware protection, Deep Instinct prevents malicious DLLs from loading from memory, not just from disk, ensuring attacks are stopped from executing on the network, shutting down this critical attack vector.

 We also prevent reflective .NET injection protection, another new heuristic for Windows devices, using the same principle.
 Deep Instinct detects and prevents .NET executables being loaded into processes from memory space.

 We have also added anti-AMSI bypass protection.
 The Windows Anti-Malware Scan Interface (AMSI) is a standard that allows applications and services to integrate with any anti-malware product present on a machine.
 AMSI is designed to help security teams deal with attacks that use obfuscation and encryption to avoid detection, such as those abusing PowerShell.
 However, malware developers have created fileless attacks that can bypass AMSI, as well as living-of-the-land techniques that exploit native Windows applications.
 Our new heuristic provides protection against attempts to bypass Microsoft’s AMSI on Windows devices.